jacebrowning/template-python/README.md

     - Running tests with `pytest`
     - Building documentation with `mkdocs`
     - Publishing to PyPI using `poetry`
+* Tooling to launch an IPython session with automatic reloading enabled

 If you are instead looking for a [Python application](https://caremad.io/posts/2013/07/setup-vs-requirement/) template, check out one of the sibling projects: